r3lit-lab/r3lit-lab.github.io/content/authors/aashiq/_index.md

 ---
 # Display name
-title: Jivitesh Jain
+title: Aashiq Muhamed

 # Full name (for SEO)
-first_name: Jivitesh
+first_name: Aashiq
-last_name: Jain
+last_name: Muhamed

 # Username (this should match the folder name)
 authors:
-  - jivitesh
+  - aashiq

 # Is this the primary user of the site?
 superuser: false